JuanBorracho/numiko-challenge/README.md

 - I have put the font weight, font size and font family utitiles for the body copy on the body tag to take advantage of the cascading nature of CSS so that I won't have to put font-inter etc on each p tag.

 - I spent some time on the image overlay.
 First I tried the technique of using an empty div as a background and then setting the opacity.
 However, even when adjusting the opacity and the colour, this still didn't look close enough to the design.
 Therefore I tried using the Tailwind utitilies for mix-blend-mode and adjusted the overlay colour slightly until I found a combination that was close enough to the design.

+- As you gave me two images, one for mobile and one for desktop, I am guessing you want me to use both.
+Usually I would have just used one and set the height and width with object-fit: cover.
+However, I knew there was a way to use srcset to serve different versions of the same image depending on screen size.
+I read into this and tried to implement it [using this article for help.](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/) I would like to learn more about this as I am not fully confident with it yet.

+- The other way to handle images would be the aspect-ratio utilties from Tailwind.